 How to reduce sebum production on scalp?
 First, let’s look at some simple instructions.

-- Wash your hair at least twice a week.
+- Wash your hair at least twice a week to reduce this scalp buildup.

 - Try air drying instead of using a heat blow dryer.